 NAMI Washtenaw now has five priorities for policy and advocacy in 2018:

 - Diversity Advocacy: We advocate for services to diverse and under-served populations, including

 - Promotion of education and support of people who under-utilize services through community education and advocacy with service providers

 - Identification and promotion of services based on geography (e.g. rural and urban zip codes such as 48197, 48198 and 48189)

 - Diversion: We advocate for the prevention of crises and the diversion from crises, including

-- Police: We promote accommodations, de-escalation and diversion to mental health services by police.
+- Police: We promote accommodations, de-escalation, and diversion to mental health services by police.

-- Health care: We promote early screening, assessment and referral by primary care providers and complex collaborative care.
+- Health care: We promote early screening, assessment, and referral by primary care providers and complex collaborative care.

-- Schools: We promote crisis prevention through education with special focus on addressing Adverse Childhood Experiences (ACEs).
+- Schools: We promote crisis prevention through education with a special focus on addressing Adverse Childhood Experiences (ACEs).